 As a Zendesk admin, your role consists of enabling the SAML SSO options.
 See the following topics:

 - Enabling SAML SSO

-- Managing users in Support after enabling SAML SSO
+- Managing users in Zendesk after enabling SAML SSO

 The IT team in a company is usually responsible for setting up and managing the company's SAML authentication system.
 Their role is to implement SSO for Zendesk on the system.
 Refer the team to the following topic in this article:

 SAML single sign-on is available on all plans.
 You can also set up single sign-on using JWT remote authentication.
 See Setting up single sign-on with JWT.

 SAML for Zendesk works the way SAML does with all other service providers.
 A common use case is a company where all user authentication is managed by a corporate authentication system such as Active Directory or LDAP (generically referred to as an identity provider, or IdP).
 Zendesk establishes a trust relationship with the IdP and allows it to authenticate and sign in users to Zendesk accounts.

 A common user case is a user who signs in to their corporate system at the beginning of the work day.
 Once signed in, they have access to other corporate applications and services (such as email or Zendesk Support) without having to sign in separately to those services.

 If a user attempts to sign in directly to a Zendesk account, they are redirected to your SAML server or service for authentication.
 Once authenticated, the user is redirected back to your Zendesk account and automatically signed in.

 Another supported workflow is giving users access to Zendesk after they sign in to your company's website.
 When a user signs in to the website using their website credentials, the website sends a request to the identity provider to validate the user.
 The website then sends the provider's response to the SAML server, which forwards it to your Zendesk account, which grants a session to the user.